Invitation to Submit

 Welcome!

 The purpose of the Critical Internationalization Studies (CIS) Network Newsletter is to facilitate relationships and share resources across our community.
-This newsletter will aim to hold space for the multiplicity of perspectives that have come to comprise critical internationalization studies.
+This newsletter aims to hold space for the multiplicity of perspectives that have come to comprise critical internationalization studies.
 In recognizing that there is no single way to reimagine mainstream internationalization, we hope to provide a venue for work that considers alternative and even contradictory perspectives of internationalization as well as work that explores the practical implications of critical ideas and concepts.
 Please continue sending us announcements you wish to share with the network.

 In addition, we encourage you to contribute content that can help us to continue to deepen and complexify the academic conversation, stay apprised of relevant scholarship, and think about the ways in which we can translate our research to different audiences.
 To this end, our goals are threefold.
 First, we aim to provide subscribers with short summaries of recent research in the field that reimagines dominant patterns of relationship, representation, and resource distribution in the internationalization of education.
 Second, we aim to connect critical research with internationalization in practice, thus providing a venue for collaboration and the exchange of ideas between these two all-too-often disconnected worlds.
 Third, we aim to provide a venue for critical scholarly perspectives of internationalization that speak to fresh approaches to internationalization research and practice.